 Then stage a "race" with children in pairs acting out the story.
 Ask what did the character of the hare learn at the end of the race?
 What did the character of the tortoise learn?

 Distribute large sheets of paper and invite the students to illustrate the fable.
 Suggest that they may like to do it in filmstrip format.
 Show them how to fold their paper into sections so that they may depict a different scene in each one.
 This is an excellent sequencing activitiy.
 Then ask them to turn over their papers and illustrate the same story, but this time use two different characters e.g. a snail and an ant.
 Their choices will demonstrate how well they understand that slow and steady wins the race.

 - slide 4 of 6

 Creating a Fable

-After sharing several more fables make a list of all the lessons learned e.g. The Lion and the Mouse - little friends can be great friends, size does not matter, The Fox and the Grapes - if I can't have it then it's not worth having.
+After sharing several more fables make a list of all the lessons learned, e.g. The Lion and the Mouse - little friends can be great friends, and size does not matter; or The Fox and the Grapes - if I can't have it then it's not worth having.
 Choose a lesson from the list and ask the students to suggest characters to use in the fable.
-Co-operatively build a story on a chart or the Whiteboard.
+Cooperatively build a story on a chart or the whiteboard.
 Provide paper and invite students to illustrate this "new" fable that you have created together.